ietf-wg-cellar/matroska-specification/notes.md

 ### EBML Class

 A larger EBML Class typically means the Element has a lower probability/importance.
 A larger Class-ID can be used as a synch word in case the file is damaged.
-Elements that are used frequently, but do not need to act as a synch word, should have a small Class-ID.
+Elements that are used frequently, but do not need to act as a synch word, SHOULD have a small Class-ID.
 For example, the Cluster has a 4 octet ID and can be used as a synch word if the file is damaged.
 However, the every common Element in the BlockGroup has a single octet ID to conserve space because of how frequently it is used.

 ### Encryption